hivestrung/finance-tracker/README.md

 table.py
 - creates table.js which contains a declaration of a table variable representing a html table as a string used in index.html.

-# Example
-To try a live demo of the application click the following link .
-To download a local copy of the demo download the git repo and open the index.html file in the finance-tracker folder.
-Instructions in the [Getting Started](#getting-started) section also outline how to use the project.

 # Implementation
 The following sections outline the implementation of the project.
 Listing different libraries and modules and describing how they were used in the application.